bark-simulator/carla-interface/README.md

 - OpenGL (to run with CPU only)

 ### Run Carla server
-Extract the file and run `./CarlaUE4.sh` at the Carla's root directory with a display card Run `./CarlaUE4.sh -opengl` with CPU only
+Extract the file and run `./CarlaUE4.sh` at the Carla's root directory with a display card.\
+Run `./CarlaUE4.sh -opengl` with CPU only

 ### Run Carla client